-It’s lots of fun to serve scary halloween snacks that are made from everyday foods like dried fruit, nuts and yogurt covered raisins.
-Being creative with presentation and descriptions is all it takes to make kids think of these scary treats.
+It’s lots of fun to serve scary Halloween snacks that are made from everyday foods like dried fruit, nuts and yogurt covered raisins.
+Being creative with presentation and descriptions is all it takes to spark kids’ excitement for these scary treats.

-Set the scene for these frightening foods, print scary signs to add imagination to your table with Spooky Tabletop Tags!
+Set the scene for these frightening foods— print scary signs to add imagination to your table with Spooky Tabletop Tags!
 Give your party food some freaky names.
 Cut out the cards from the scary signs on the dotted lines.
 Then fold them in half and set on a table.
-Place them next to your spooky snacks on halloween night.
-Then tell your guests to go ahead and eat — we dare you!
-They’ll see these snacks very differently.
+Place them next to your spooky snacks on Halloween night.
+Then tell your guests to go ahead and eat— we dare you!
+They’ll see these everyday snacks very differently.